 Can I use the boat as a static live-aboard?

-The Squire is designed to be a holiday vessel for long term cruising to enable you to enjoy the waterways.
-We discourage its rental as a long term static live-aboard in one area unless you can provide us with a written mooring agreement (from the mooring’s owner) prior to booking.
+Our boats are designed to be as liveaboard vessels for bona fide long term continuous cruising to enable you to enjoy the waterways.
+We do not offer long term static live-aboard rental in one area unless you can provide us with a written mooring agreement (from the mooring’s owner) prior to booking.

 How do I get power for lights and electrical appliances?

 Running the engine charges the leisure batteries (there are three) which run the 12v LED lighting system, central heating, and fridge.
 Solar panels on the roof also provide charge to the batteries.
 We recommend the engine is run for a minimum 3hrs/day to ensure the batteries remain fully charged – more hours per day in the winter when the solar panels are less effective.
-USB points are available to connect/charge phones/laptops etc. For larger 240v appliances (e.g. washing machine) a special 3.5kW generator power directly from running the engine.
-For smaller 2340V appliances an 800W inverter provides power without the need to have the engine running .
+USB points are available to connect/charge phones/laptops etc. For larger 240v appliances (e.g. washing machine) an ‘inverter’ provides power.
 Any electrical appliance producing heat or cold is power hungry and will deplete battery resources.
 Running the engine whilst using these appliances helps maintain battery power.

 Can I get a reasonable mobile signal and internet access?